LumingSun/ML4DB-paper-list/README.md

 * Stacked Filters: Learning to Filter by Structure (VLDB 2021)
 * LEA: A Learned Encoding Advisor for Column Stores (aiDM 2021)
 * Learning over Sets for Databases (EDBT 2024)
-#### LSM-tree related
-* Leaper: A Learned Prefetcher for Cache Invalidation in LSM-tree based Storage Engines （VLDB 2020）
-* From WiscKey to Bourbon: A Learned Index for Log-Structured Merge Trees (OSDI 2020)
-* TridentKV: A Read-Optimized LSM-Tree Based KV Store via Adaptive Indexing and Space-Efficient Partitioning (TPDS 2022)
 #### Index
 ##### Index Structure
 * Learning to hash for indexing big data - A survey (2016)